 In/Human collects 28 of Michael Fraser’s excellent street photographs from various world cities in a slim volume.
 If you like contemporary street work in high contrast black & white and color, don’t miss it.

-Fraser is a cancer researcher and photographer in Canada, and he has one of the best ‘About‘ pages I’ve ever encountered.
+Fraser is a cancer researcher and photographer in Canada, and he has (or had) one of the best ‘About’ pages I’ve ever encountered.
 (As of March 2020, his website has disappeared from the Internet.)
 Digital, film, 35mm, medium format, whatever, he shoots street and fine art with it, and he’s gotten pretty good with all of it.

 I won’t go into influences or comparisons with other photographers: Mike does plenty of that in interviews at Novella and Emulsive, and despite looking at loads of street work over the last few years, I’m no expert.
 That said, I’m reminded some of Kramer O’Neill’s color work, for whatever that’s worth.